 United States of America - Maryland, Germantown

-AECOM is actively seeking a highly talented Marine Project Archaeologist / Field Director.
-The Marine Project Archaeologist will provide support to cultural resource projects throughout the Mid-Atlantic, greater US, and potentially international work, as available.
-The Archaeologist will have knowledge of field excavation techniques, implement archaeological inventory, evaluation, and data recovery efforts, analyze prehistoric and historic artifacts, and prepare compliance reports.
+AECOM is actively seeking a highly talented Senior Marine Project Archaeologist / Field Director.
+The Senior Marine Project Archaeologist will provide support to cultural resource projects throughout the Mid-Atlantic and the greater US, as available.
+The Senior Marine Project Archaeologist will have extensive knowledge of field excavation techniques, implement archaeological inventory, evaluation, and data recovery efforts, analyze prehistoric and historic artifacts, and prepare compliance reports.

 This position is expected to begin in November, 2021.